Vivena/TFHEToyProject/README.md

 2016 time more memory space than the plaintext.

-The size also doesn't seem to change when we change the parameters for the key's bootstrapping, but further test is needed to be categoric.
+The size also doesn't seem to change when we change the parameters for the key's bootstrapping, but further testing is needed to be categoric.